-So, you’ve done your research, you’ve made a great first impression and by thinking out of the box, you’ve helped us to see who you are and that you meet our admissions criteria.
+So, you’ve done your research and you’ve made a great first impression.
+By thinking out of the box, you’ve helped us to see who you are and that you meet our admissions criteria.

 What’s left?
 How do you make sure we remember you, positively?

 Many people focus too much on trying to demonstrate what they believe the school wants to know.
 Obviously, you’re trying to show how you ‘fit’ with the program.
 But it’s also important to be genuine.
 You want to make a good impression, but it’s actually very hard to do this if you are not being authentic.